Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/PRESENTATION.md

 ## Flow Control

-For flow control, the IMP at the beginning of each command is [LINEFEED].
+Finally, for flow control, the IMP at the beginning of each command is [LINEFEED].
 Flow control, essentially, determines how the program moves from one statement to another, based on given conditions.
 This involves handling things like loops and conditional statements.
 Some flow control operations take a label, which, similar to a number, is a sequence of tabs and spaces terminated by a linefeed.
 With this label, we can mark down certain locations in the program to “jump” to when the label is called.
 Calling a subroutine is similar to jumping to a label, except that subroutines are terminated by a return statement.

 Operator | Parameter | Command
 --- | --- | ---